wcaleb/pandocket/README.md

 	http://modeforcaleb.blogspot.com/2004/12/lives-of-douglass-part-i.html | div > class=blogPost | modeforcaleb

 The only important thing here, from pandocket's perspective, is that the function be called `pandocket`.

+An example module of this kind is included in this repository as `avalon.py`, and is used in the example `sources.txt` file also included here.

 # Known Issues